Trigonotis/ENVI5809-Phytoplankton/README.md

 - To determine the directionality of that correlation over time at 5 sites along the Great Barrier Reef, supposing an inverse relationship and a general poleward shift of phytoplankton as temperature increases southward

 ## Links to Relevant Datasets
-Data used in the study was obtained using the eReefs Data Extraction Tool - (https://extraction.ereefs.aims.gov.au/extract-data#select-sites)
+AIMS eReefs Data Extraction Tool - (https://extraction.ereefs.aims.gov.au/extract-data#select-sites)

 AIMS eReefs THREADS Data Server -